grandsir/InteractiveMap/README.md

     }
 }
 ```
-InteractiveMap resizes itself to the assigned frame, and takes all available space by default.
+MapView resizes itself to the assigned frame, and takes all available space by default.

 ### Installation
 Requires iOS 13+.
 InteractiveMap currently can only be installed through the Swift Package Manager.